ChanEuJun/CaptureFi/README.md

 3. By the time you manage your wallet and calculate the hedge, the opportunity is gone.

 ## The Solution
-**Thesis** is a "Save-to-Trade" engine.
+**CaptureFi** is a "Save-to-Trade" engine.
 You consume content; we handle the execution.

 1.  **Capture:** Click our browser extension on any tweet or video.
 2.  **Process:** We analyze your captures to generate a "Narrative," and constructs a **Pear Protocol** pair/basket trade (e.g., Long ETH / Short SOL).